hemandev/drishti18/README.md

 * Use migrations for schema changes.

 * DO NOT add your .env file to git.

+* DO NOT add compiled/generated files to git.

 * Always apply the latest migrations after pulling changes from remote repo.